Go back

 Joanna

-Joanna, Graphic Designer, UX Designer
+Joanna, UX Designer, Graphic Designer

 A logical hierarchy of elements, consistency and predictability are just some of the terms relating to an accessible website.
 In this part of the article, I will introduce you to the success criteria for two levels of compliance with WCAG 2.1: A and AA.